cloudify-cosmo/claw/docs/deploy_and_undeploy.rst

 Cloudify management environments as painlessly as possible.
 But, once we have that in place, why not leverage all this context we have.

-One aspect in which this takes place is to allow easy, repeatable deployment
+One aspect in which this takes place, is to allow fast, repeatable deployments
-- which means blueprint upload, deployment creation and install workflow execution; and undeployment - which means uninstall workflow execution, deployment deletion and blueprint deletion.
+- which means blueprint upload, deployment creation and ``install`` workflow execution; and undeployment - which means ``uninstall`` workflow execution, deployment deletion and blueprint deletion.

 Similarly to the bootstrap process, on first look, it would appear doing this